RRoggia/rroggia.github.io/notes/microservices-patterns.md

 - Distributed systems are complex, which makes development, testing, and deployment difficult: More complex, requires interprocess communication.
 Harder to implement transactional queries that span services.
 Operational complexity due to the several parts running.
 - Deploying features that span multiple services requires careful coordination: Coordination between several development teams.
 Roll-out plan.
 - Deciding when to adopt the microservice architecture is difficult: It's better to start with a monolith, since it's faster.
 But it's harder to break it down later.

+The author then explains about patterns and it's useful because it describes the context it applies.

+The microservices patterns consists of a group of patterns that are solution to problems encountered in microservices.
+The groups are part of 3 layers:

+1. Infrastructure patterns - Infrastructure issues
+2. Application Infrastructure - Infrastructure issues that impact development
+3. Application patterns - Application issues

+The groups are:

+- Decomposition: How to break the microservices
+- Communication:
+  - Communication Style: Choose mechanism to communicate
+  - Discovery: Client and Service recognition
+  - Reliability: reliable communication even when servers might be unreliable.
+  - Transactional Messaging: Applying database transaction with messaging and events
+  - External API: Clients and Service communication
+- Data consistency: Maintain consistency with distributed databases
+- Queries: With data distributed how to retrieve data scattered.
+- Deployment: Deploying microservices
+- Observability: Runtime behavior and troubleshooting problems
+- Testing: Testing smaller pieces but a more complex system.
+- Cross-cutting: External configuration
+- Security: Securing the whole system.

+When the organization starts to succeed it's expected that the number of developers will  increase.
+Applying the inverse Conway's, and structuring the organization in a manner to have small, cross-functional and autonomous teams, the system will mirror this structure.
+Enabling to add more people and maintain the productivity by avoiding communication overhead.

+In addition, it's ideal to use microservice with a agile / DevOps mindsets.
+Microservices eases to apply concepts like CD by reducing the size of the services you make it easier to apply changes to production faster.

+During a transition to microservice architecture, you have to consider the human side of the developers in order to ensure a good transition.

+# Chapter 2 - Decomposition Strategies